 Nothing is quite as frustrating as working all season to cultivate the perfect fruits, vegetables, and flowers, only to lose half of your crop to marauding pests.
-If everything from deer to neighborhood cats has you tearing your hair out, consider trying out some of the following tips to protect your garden.
+If everything from deer to neighborhood cats have you tearing your hair out, consider trying out some of the following tips to keep critters out of your garden.

-Grow plants that attract beneficial insects to your garden — they’ll take care of the fight for you!
+Grow plants that attract beneficial insects to your garden — they’ll keep critters out of your garden; take care of the fight for you!

 - Ladybugs prefer yarrow, carpet bugleweed, basket of gold, dill, golden marguerite, butterﬂy weed, four-wing saltbush, coriander, Queen Anne’s lace, buckwheat, fennel, prairie sunﬂower, Rocky Mt. penstemon, sulfur cinquefoil, alpine cinquefoil, tansy, dandelion, spike speedwell, hairy vetch.

 - Lacewings enjoy yarrow, dill, angelica, golden marguerite, four-wing saltbush, purple poppy mallow, caraway, coriander, Queen Anne’s lace, fennel, and dandelion.

 Of course, the best way to control bugs is to keep them out of your garden, to begin with.
 While there are many pesticides you can use to destroy garden pests, avoid using broad-spectrum pesticides that will kill beneficial insects as well.

 Preventing birds from feeding on your berries can be as simple as a good scare.
 Consider building a scarecrow — although you do have to remember to move it every day.
 Another way to frighten birds from your garden is by utilizing a cat or owl replica.